christophstoeckl/FS-neurons/README.md

 To train an FS-neuron to approximate a new function please modify and use the `find_coeffs.py` file.
-Note: This file requires TensorFlow 1.14!
+Note: This codebase requires TensorFlow 1.14!

 ## Reproduce the results